MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/select-template-forecast.md

 # Select a template

 >[!NOTE]
-> If you have opted in for early access, see [Select a template in early access](#select-a-template-in-early-access).
+> If you have opted in for early access, see [Select a template in early access](#select-a-template-in-early-access) for information.

 You must select a template to create a forecast.
 The selected templates populate the **Hierarchy route** field that defines the entity type in your hierarchy.